CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 uid                      Alice <alice@contoso.com>
 ```

 **Note: During the process, you will also be asked to enter a passphrase associated with that key.
-Do not forget this, as you'll need this to certify subkeys/identities, and use that key in general.**
+Do not forget this, as you'll need this to certify subkeys/identities, and when exporting / importing any of your secret (private) keys.**

 A couple of observations -
-* We used option 8 (RSA (Set your own capabilities)) so that we can make our master key only capable of Certify (as we discussed a little earlier on in the post).
+* We used option 8 (RSA (Set your own capabilities)) so that we can make our master key only capable of Certify.
+As a reminder, this is because we want to have the principal of least privileged.
+This master key should be logged away as it can certify other subkeys, so we want to limit its capability (i.e. not Sign, Encrypt or Authenticate).
-* Take note of the hex value that is outputted (your master key ID).
-We'll need that later.
+* Take note of the hex value that is outputted.
+This is your master key ID - we'll need that for several steps later.
-[CHECK THIS] * We set the keysize to be 2048 bits.
-This is needed due to the type of YubiKey that I have access to (YubiKey NEO).
-This was another gotcha that caused me to lose a fair bit of time, so do be aware of any limitations on your YubiKey.
+* We set the keysize to be 2048 bits.
 Ideally, you'd want this to be higher if your key is capable.
+I went down this path at the YubiKey I have is a YubiKey NEO.
+The YubiKey NEO is capable of only storing keys with a maximum bitsize of 2048 bits.
+Now having said that, this master key won't be landing on our YubiKey NEO, instead we will copy a subkey with signing capabilities.
+I had thought that it shouldn't be a problem for the master key to be 4096 bits, though I did have some challenges copying my subkey to the YubiKey NEO when I had 4096 bits set on the master.
+I encourage you to try this out, and see your own results - my suspicion is that I misconfigured / mistyped something along the way.
+   * In general, the bit size was another gotcha that caused me to lose a fair bit of time, so do be aware of any limitations on your YubiKey for the keys that will be transferred.
+* We set the valid timeframe of this key to 0, i.e. it should never expire.
+You'll want to consider the most appropriate length, based upon the type of key you're generating.
+As this is my master key and will be used to certify other subkeys, I don't want it to expire, as I'll be storing it away securely with locked down access.
+You may choose a different length based upon your scenario.
+Ultimately, make sure you have a process in place to revoke the key if there is a breach (though, you would then need to set your entire chain again from scratch).

-Now, in a real world scenario - we may need to add an additional uid for our Git signing.
-For example, GitHub [provides a capability](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/blocking-command-line-pushes-that-expose-your-personal-email-address) where you can block any command line pushes that expose your personal e-mail address.
-Instead, you have a no-reply e-mail alias from GitHub that you can use instead.
-For me (Chris, no longer Alice!) - this is a step that I took when setting up my own signing process.
+Now, in a real world scenario - we may need to add an additional uid (User ID) for our Git signing.
+As an example, GitHub [provides a capability](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/blocking-command-line-pushes-that-expose-your-personal-email-address) where you can block any Git command line pushes that expose your personal e-mail address.
+Instead, you can use a no-reply e-mail alias from GitHub, ensuring your personal details remain private.
+For me (Speaking as Chris, and not Alice at this point!) - this is a step that I took when setting up my own signing process.

+Let's go ahead and add the new uid.
+Notice in the below that we have a hexadecimal string?
+That is the ID of the key that we generated in the previous step.
+You'll need to replace the key id in the first line below with the key ID that you generated in the previous step (and all relevant future steps).

 ```bash
 C:\Users\chris>gpg --edit-key  --expert 6E7ECB409742866910B10197A0B82563C344D4AA